AdaCore/spark2014/docs/lrm/source/language-defined-pragmas.rst

 Independent        	      ?
 Independent_Components 	      ?
 Inline             	      Yes
-Inspection_Point   	      Warn		     Warning otherwise ignored?
+Inspection_Point   	      Yes
-Interrupt_Handler  	      No		     No tasking Interrupt_Priority 	      No		     No tasking Linker_Options     	      Warn             	     Warning otherwise ignored?
+Interrupt_Handler  	      No		     No tasking Interrupt_Priority 	      No		     No tasking Linker_Options     	      Yes
-List               	      Warn             	     Warning otherwise ignored?
+List               	      Yes
 Locking_Policy    	      No		     No tasking
 No_Return          	      ?
 I thought we were going to support these?
-Normalize_Scalars  	      No            	     No support for invalid values Optimise           	      Warn             	     Warning otherwise ignored?
+Normalize_Scalars  	      No            	     No support for invalid values Optimise           	      Yes
 Pack              	      Yes
-Page               	      Warn		     Warning otherwise ignored?
+Page               	      Yes
 Partition_Elaboration_Policy  ?
 Partition wide would it appear in a compilation unit?
 Preelaborable_Initialization  Yes
 Preelaborate       	      Yes
-Priority  	  	      No		     No tasking Priority_Specific_Dispatching No  		     No tasking Profile            	      ?
-Probably required Pure               	      Y
+Priority  	  	      No		     No tasking Priority_Specific_Dispatching No  		     No tasking Profile            	      Yes
+Pure               	      Y
-Queuing_Policy 	 	      No		     No Tasking Relative_Deadline  	      No		     No Tasking Remote_Call_Interface 	      ?
+Queuing_Policy 	 	      No		     No Tasking Relative_Deadline  	      No		     No Tasking Remote_Call_Interface 	      No		     Distributed systems Remote_Types 	 	      No		     Distributed systems Restrictions 	 	      Yes
-Remote_Types 	 	      ?
-Restrictions 	 	      ?
-Does this apply to a partition?
-Reviewable         	      Warn	    	     Warning otherwise ignored?
-Shared_Passive     	      ?
+Reviewable         	      Yes
-Storage_Size 	 	      No		     No tasking
+Shared_Passive     	      No                     Distributed systems Storage_Size 	 	      No		     No tasking
 Suppress           	      ?
 Would this also supress the proof check?
 Task_Dispatching_Policy       No		     No tasking